zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

-BIMserver is a platform for others to build applications on.
+**Note:** BIMserver is a platform for others to build applications on.
 We provide a stable and flexible platform to create online (open)BIM tools.

 ### **Stand-alone BIMserver (version 1.2)**